Early detection of recurrence

 - The value of such follow-up programs is still debated

 - At present, recurrence is often detected at severe stages with dissemination to other organs, including liver, lungs and brain.
-Therefore, treatment of recurrent disease is far from always a success.
+Therefore, treatment of recurrent disease is far from always successful.

 - Early detection of recurrence would improve the overall prognosis and lead to more surviving patients